shadowfinderstudios/FishNet-Addressables-Sample/README.md

 # FishNet-Addressables-Sample
 An addressables 2D URP sample for FishNet in Unity created by Shadowfinder Studios.

-Walk to the right to trip the loadable area.

-When the next scene loads, you can press Spacebar to spawn trees.

-Trees cannot be spawned in the main scene until you walk into the next scene because that's when the addressables load.

-Press 1 or 2 or click the tree icons at the bottom of the screen to switch between tree types.

 Still a work in progress.

-Known bugs:

-- None yet.
+Features:
+* Scene loaded at runtime when an object is collided by a player.
+* Addressable trees loaded with that global scene.
+* Rideable rowboat.

+Instructions to play:

+1. Walk to the right to trip the loadable area.

+2. When the next scene loads, you can press Spacebar to spawn trees.

+3. Trees cannot be spawned in the main scene until you walk into the next scene because that's when the addressables load.

+4. Press 1 or 2 or click the tree icons at the bottom of the screen to switch between tree types.

+5. Press E near the boat to ride it and E again to dismount.

 Art and Sound Credits: